-Program Staffing and Training Requirements: The applicant's completed program narrative should reflect the program requirements outlined in the below three areas.
+Program Staffing and Training Requirements

+The applicant's completed program narrative should reflect the program requirements.
 The applicant is responsible for including related costs in the budget and budget narrative should funds be needed to accomplish these requirements.

 Direct Service Staff: Sufficient staffing to provide the required services for all clients to be served.
 Staffing plan should include ability to serve clients with various levels and length of service needs.